SSWConsulting/SSW.Rules.Content/rules/using-mfa/rule.md

 ---
 type: rule
-title: Do you use MFA?
+title: Do you use MFA instead of typing a password?
 uri: using-mfa
 authors:
   - title: Matt Goldman